rohankr09/VertexVR-Landing-Page/README.md

 This project was inspired by the tutorial video "Build and Deploy Fully Responsive Landing Page: React + Tailwind CSS" by Compile Tab on YouTube.
 I have built upon the tutorial's foundation and added my unique features and customizations.

 # Contact
-If you have any questions or feedback about the VertexVR landing page, feel free to contact me at via Linkedin: - https://www.linkedin.com/in/rohankumar04
+If you have any questions or feedback about the VertexVR landing page, feel free to contact me via Linkedin: - https://www.linkedin.com/in/rohankumar04

 Keep Learning, Keep Growing 🔥🐱‍🏍